Tim Macindoe

-Timothy Harley Macindoe (born 1961) is a New Zealand politician who was elected as a Member of Parliament in 2008 for the Hamilton West electorate.
-Macindoe previously served as the Minister of Customs in the Fifth National Government.
+Timothy Harley Macindoe (born 1961) is a New Zealand politician who has served as the mayor of Hamilton since 2025.
+Macindoe was previously a Member of Parliament for the Hamilton West electorate from 2008 to 2020.
+He served as the Minister of Customs for the final six months of the Fifth National Government.

-Early life
+Early life and career

-Macindoe was born in Auckland New Zealand where he was a boarder at King's College and later attended Otago University, where he studied for a BA (Hons) in History.
-Macindoe was a secondary teacher for 17 years, including six years as Deputy Principal at St. Peter's School, Cambridge.
+Macindoe was born in Auckland, New Zealand, and boarded at King's College for his secondary education.
+He later attended Otago University, graduating with a Bachelor of Arts with Honours in History.
+Macindoe was a secondary teacher for 17 years.
+He taught at several independent schools, including Christ's College, King's College, and St Peter's School in Cambridge, where he was deputy principal for six years.
 He has also held roles in retail, agriculture and as a prison tutor.

 In 2009, Macindoe completed his second degree; an LLB from the University of Waikato.

-Immediately prior to his election, he was Chief Executive of the Music and Art Waikato Trust (Arts Waikato), based in Hamilton.
+Immediately prior to his election to Parliament in 2008, he was chief executive of the Music and Art Waikato Trust (Arts Waikato), based in Hamilton.

-Political career
+Early political career

+Macindoe made four unsuccessful attempts to enter Parliament before finally seeing success at the 2008 general election.